YNedderhoff/simple-tree-automaton/README.md

 For details see the example files "startsymbols.txt" and "productions.txt"

-As input, you write a string composed of nodes, opening/closing brackets and commas:
+As input, you write a tree as a string composed of nodes, opening/closing brackets and commas:

 * A
 * A(a,B(b,c))
 * A(B(a,b),C(D(d,e)))

-As output you'll get True if the Tree is in the Grammar, or False, if not.
+As output you'll get _True_ if the automaton accepts the tree given the start symbols and the productions, or _False_, if not.